Indian Super League: Foundation

 The Indian Super League was officially launched on 21 October 2013 by IMG–Reliance, Star Sports, and the All India Football Federation.
 The competition was announced to take place from January 2014 to March 2014, but was postponed shortly thereafter to September 2014.

 At first, it was announced that bidding for the eight Indian Super League teams would be completed before the end of 2013 and there was already high interest from major corporations, Indian Premier League teams, Bollywood stars, and other consortia.
 However, due to the rescheduling of the league, bidding was delayed to 3 March 2014.
 It was also revealed around this time that bidders would need to comply with financial requirements as well as promote football development within their area.
 Finally, in early April 2014, the winning bidders were announced.
-The selected cities/states were Bangalore, Delhi, Goa, Guwahati, Kochi, Kolkata, Mumbai, and Pune.
-Former India cricket player Sachin Tendulkar, along with PVP Ventures, won the bidding for the Kochi franchise.
+The selected cities/states were Bengaluru, Delhi, Goa, Guwahati, Kochi, Kolkata, Mumbai, and Pune.
+Former Indian cricket player Sachin Tendulkar, along with PVP Ventures, won the bidding for the Kochi franchise.
 Another former Indian cricket player, Sourav Ganguly, along with a group of Indian businessmen and La Liga side Atlético Madrid, won the bid for the Kolkata franchise.
 Meanwhile, Bollywood stars John Abraham, Ranbir Kapoor, and Salman Khan won the bid for the Guwahati, Mumbai, and Pune franchises respectively.
-Bangalore and Delhi were won by companies while Goa was won by a partnership between Videocon, Dattaraj Salgaocar, and I-League side Dempo.
+Bengaluru and Delhi were won by companies while Goa was won by a partnership between Videocon, Dattaraj Salgaocar, and I-League side Dempo.

 The first team to be launched officially was the Kolkata franchise as Atlético de Kolkata on 7 May 2014.
 On 7 July 2014, the team announced the first head coach in league history, Antonio López Habas.
 The next day, Kolkata also announced the first official marquee signing in the Indian Super League, UEFA Champions League winner Luis García.

 Eventually, all eight teams were revealed as Atlético de Kolkata, Bangalore Titans, Delhi Dynamos, Goa, Kerala Blasters, Mumbai City, NorthEast United and Pune City.
 However, on 21 August 2014, it was announced that due to Bangalore's owners dropping out, Chennai would be given a franchise instead.
 The team was eventually named Chennaiyin FC.
 At the same time, the original marquee players were Luis García, Elano, Alessandro Del Piero, Robert Pires, David James, Freddie Ljungberg, Joan Capdevila, and David Trezeguet.

 The inaugural season began on 12 October 2014 at the Salt Lake Stadium when Atlético de Kolkata defeated Mumbai City, 3–0.
 The first goal was scored by Fikru Teferra.
 The first Indian to score in the league was Balwant Singh for Chennaiyin FC.